DNNCommunity/DNNDocs/content/developers/developer-references/image-handler/index.md

 ## Modes

-The image handler is find, create, and serve many types of images, so it first needs to know the **mode** in which it is operating.
+The image handler can find, create, and serve many types of images, so it first needs to know the **mode** in which it is operating.

 | URL                                                                 | Purpose
 |---------------------------------------------------------------------|----------------------------------------